Bus Passes for Older or Disabled Residents

 Please note: The Staffordshire County Council area does not cover Stoke on Trent City.
 If you are a Resident of Stoke on Trent, you can find out about their concessionary bus passes on the Stoke City Council web site.

 If you want to apply for or renew a bus pass, the easiest way is to apply or renew online.
-You can also replace lost or stolen cards by applying online.
+You can also replace lost, damaged or stolen cards by applying online.
+The charge for a lost/damaged pass is £10.
+There is no charge for replacing a stolen pass but you will need to supply a ‘crime number’ after having reported the theft to the Police.

 What will I need?